cpu0x00/facial_recognition/README.md

 - first run the take_photo.py script (python3 take_photo.py) and be sure to be infront of your webcam

+- if you changed the hardcoded location in the script change it back to (/usr/share/.secrets/me.jpg)

 - then run the setup.py (python3 setup.py) and if you have a missing libraries or packages this will install it and then it will configure the files for you